Placement and Exemption Exams

 - You must submit your answers before the exam time expires.

 The Written and Oral Exams will be scored by the department during Weeks 4 and 8 of each quarter and you will receive your results shortly thereafter.

 IMPORTANT INFORMATION ABOUT TAKING THE EXEMPTION EXAM ONLINE:

 In order to take the exam, you must use Respondus LockDown Browser and Monitoring, which is provided by UCLA and a link to download Respondus will appear when you click on the exam link.
 Please note: This exam functions best using Chrome.

-You may take the exam from any computer, however you are only allowed one attempt.
+You may take the exam from any computer, however, you are only allowed one attempt.
 If you have any doubts about your computer and/or Internet connection you should plan on taking the exam during drop-in hours in the LearningLab @ Rolfe Hall 2118.
 For drop in availability, please see http://www.cdh.ucla.edu/support/instructional-lab/

 The department is not responsible for failures due to your personal equipment and/or Internet and the exam will not be reset.